sjgarland/YeomanGuide/Notes/Issues/Appearance.md

 The width of the taskpane [cannot be increased in Office for the web](https://officespdev.uservoice.com/forums/224641-feature-requests-and-feedback/suggestions/33088669-ability-to-resize-task-pane-in-word-online-mac-an>).

+Replacing the taskpane with a dialog window, which is non-modal and has unlimited width, does not help because no formula is displayed in the window.
+Microsoft documentation states (somewhere) that dialog boxes can communicate with Excel only when opened from a taskpane; the [Office.UI interface](https://docs.microsoft.com/en-us/javascript/api/office/office.ui) cautions not to "use a dialog box to interact with a document.
+Use a task pane instead."
+See also [Using the Dialog API](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/dialog-api-in-office-add-ins).

 ## Other issues

 Add-ins do not present a uniform appearance across different platforms.